hary777/esp32-projekt/README.md

 Multisensor task test wakeup source, if source is timer specified in `WAKEUP_TIMER_US` then send temperature humidity and motion for sure and go sleep.
 If source is EXT1(motion sensor) then send motion on, wait 5 second, if sensor still on then still wait and send temperature and humidity.
 After motion sensor off then go sleep.
+Blue LED is on when esp running.